🗺️

 🌱 II.
 Building With and For Community

 New Hampshire has a distinct social rhythm.
 It’s a place where people deeply respect independence but show up when it matters.
-Here, community doesn’t shout—it shows up with a snow shovel, a fresh cup of coffee, or a job lead.

 Community takes intention here.
 Plant the seed, water it, and it will grow.
 That’s why I started casual networking nights in Portsmouth—simple gatherings where people share stories and spark new ideas.
 But you don’t need an event to build community in NH.
 It happens in coffee shops, coworking desks, and on local trails.
 If you show up and care, you can build something lasting.